 The Ever Given, a 20,388 TEU container ship, grounded in the Suez Canal on 23 March 2021, blocking the Canal.
 The grounding made headlines around the world.
 The Suez Canal Authority had control of any refloatation operation, but by the time Ever Given refloated on 29 March 2021, at the invitation of her owners, SMIT had a team on board, with onshore support from Holland, and two chartered tugs contributing to the salvage effort.
 The extent of SMIT’s contribution is not agreed, but the primary line of defence to SMIT’s salvage claim against the owners of Ever Given was the more fundamental point that, so the owners alleged, a contract had been concluded between them and SMIT governing SMIT’s remuneration.
 It was common ground that if that allegation was well founded, there could be no common law salvage claim.
 On a trial as a preliminary issue of the question whether the contract alleged by the owners had been concluded, it was held that by the exchange of emails relied on by the owners, read objectively and in context, the parties had not purported to conclude a contract, but rather had made clear to each other that they were still negotiating terms and did not intend to be bound unless and until those negotiations were completed, which in the event they never were.

-The full judgment, EWHC 697 (Admlty), can be found on the National Archive.
+The full judgment, EWHC 697 (Admlty) (external link), can be found on the National Archive.